Squashed Pyramid Interferometer Network (SPIN): Direct Access to Chirality of Cosmological Gravitational Waves

-In this Letter, we introduce a new class of terrestrial laser-interferometer designs, which we call Pyramid (see Fig. \ref{fig:pyramid}), whose non-coplanar structure evades this no-go theorem by geometrically isolating chirality.
+In this Letter, we introduce a new class of terrestrial laser-interferometer designs, which we call Squashed Pyramid Interferometer Network (SPIN) (see \cref{fig:pyramid}), whose non-coplanar structure evades this no-go theorem by geometrically isolating chirality.
 The coplanar channel is blind to circular polarization, while the colocated non-coplanar channel is blind to the unpolarized background and responds only to nonzero net helicity (see \cref{{tab:channels}}).
-We refer to this new class of designs as Pyramid configurations, since connecting all the vertices yields a pyramid-like geometry.
+We refer to this new class of designs as Pyramid configurations, since connecting all the vertices yields a squashed pyramid-like geometry.